DanielTakeshi/dev-environment/README.md

 though, so someone will have to do `sudo apt-get install python-pip`.
 But that should be the only global thing related to pip.

-And then for Python3, do:
+And then for Python3, *assuming you've made the changes in `~/.bashrc` to point to your environment directory* do:

 ```
 mkvirtualenv --python=`which python3` name-of-env